Mobject-Dev-Team/mobject-serialization/README.md

 ## The mobject-serialization Library

 This is one of the many libraries of [mobject](http://mobject.org).
-This library focuses on the handling of object serialization and deserialization.
+This library focuses on the handling of object serialization.

 ## What is mobject?